 Political Science (POLI) 277

-POLI 277 is the first half of AU's introduction to politics course.
+POLI 277 is the first half of AU’s introduction to politics course.
 It can be taken alone for students requiring 3 credits in political science, but not wishing to take both introductory courses.
-For students desiring a thorough introduction to political science, those intending to do other political science courses, both introductory courses are recommended.
-Together with POLI 278, POLI 277 introduces students to the basic concepts, ideas, and institutions of politics.
-The course begins by defining such concepts as politics, conflict, and power, and then indicates how these concepts relate to the basic institutions of government with a focus on liberal democracy.
+For students desiring a thorough introduction to political science, those intending to do other political science courses, both introductory courses are required and/or recommended.
+Together with POLI 278, POLI 277 introduces students to the basic concepts, ideas, processes, and institutions of politics.
+The course begins by defining such concepts as politics, conflict, and power, and then indicates how these concepts relate to the basic institutions of government.

 - Unit 1: Introduction

 - Unit 3: Ideologies I—Political Philosophy, Liberalism, and the Democratic Ideal

 - Unit 4: Ideologies II—Conservatism; Radical Ideologies: Socialism, Anarchism, and Fascism; and Focal/Minor Ideologies

 - Unit 5: Constitutions and the Rule of Law

 - Unit 7: The Role of the Political Executive